ZF-Commons/ZfcUser/README.md

 Introduction
 ------------

+**NOTE:** This is a work-in-progress.
+The features listed may be incomplete or entirely missing.

 EdpUser is a ZF2 module which utilizes Doctrine2.
 It provides the foundations for adding user authentication and registration to your ZF2 site.
 It is built to be very simple and easily to extend.